soa4work/weather-app/README.md

 # Weather app

-Test task to build s small weather app
+Test task to build a small weather app with using Laravel

 ###